jumpcutking/threads/README.md

 ## What's New

 ### v1.5.0
-Threads now uses supports deffered promises through async/await using the function threads.awaitResponse();, chains haven't been fully tested but using .catch() should perform as expected.
+Threads now supports promises through the technique known as deferred promises.
+I've tested it using async/await using the function threads.awaitResponse();, chains haven't been fully tested but using .catch() should perform as expected.

-Event listerners (outside of actions) can now be added using the standard event listening function .on(type, callback); they are fired using .fire(type, message).
+Event listeners (outside of actions) can now be added using the standard event listening function .on(type, callback); they are fired using .fire(type, message).

 Documentation has moved to individual files in the docs folder.
 You can recreate the docs using createDocs.js in the project's root.
 They should be located here: [https://github.com/jumpcutking/console/tree/main/docs](https://github.com/jumpcutking/console/tree/main/docs).